 Use IT resources appropriately

 The University provides access to its IT resources—including its network, computer systems, and data—to students and other members of the University community.
-Your access to these IT resources depends on your choice to use them appropriately.
+Your access to these IT is contingent on your appropriate use of these resources.

 The following actions may result in the suspension or termination of your access to IT resources: